readthedocs/readthedocs.org/docs/user/index.rst

 First time here?
 ----------------

-We have a few places for you to get started.
+We have a few places for you to get started:

+.. descriptions here are active

 🚀 :doc:`/tutorial/index`
-  This tutorial helps you take the first practical steps and get started with Read the Docs.
+  Take the first practical steps with Read the Docs.

 🚀 :doc:`/examples`
-  Get started with an example project to hit the ground running.
+  Start your journey with an example project to hit the ground running.

 ..
 TODO: This next item needs its article to be finished in a separate PR
 .. https://github.com/readthedocs/readthedocs.org/pull/10071